 On our final evening here we decided to book a table at the Indian in the resort at Center Parcs Longleat.
 While there were 10 of us there was no issue in seating us and many more in the restaurant.
 The service was great, friendly and quick while the food really excelled.

-While we split the bill evenly no one paid more than £30 for a drink, starter, main with rice or chips and shared naan bread as well as popadoms and dips at the very beginning.
+While we split the bill evenly no one paid more than £30.
+Everyone had a drink, starter, main with rice or chips and shared naan bread as well as popadoms and dips.
 There was also a jug of water provided for the table with ice.
-To start I had the onion bhajis with spicy chutney and for main, I opted for chicken Tikka Masala and rice.
+To start I had the onion bhajis with spicy chutney and for main, I had chicken Tikka Masala and rice.

-While we only ate in these 2 venues while at Center Parcs Longleat there is so much more on offers such as Bella Italia, Forester’s Inn, Las Iguanas and many more.
-There is also plenty of places you can grab a drink such as Starbucks, Forester’s Inn for a beer or sports cafe for a more relaxed meal.
+While we only ate in these 2 venues while at Center Parcs Longleat there is so much more on offer.
+Such as Bella Italia, Forester’s Inn, Las Iguanas and many more.
+There is also plenty of places you can grab a drink such as Starbucks, Forester’s Inn or sports cafe.

-Center Parcs really is a great way to spend a weekend or week exploring, joining in activities or just escaping to the peace and quiet.
+Center Parcs Longleat really is a great way to spend a weekend or week exploring.
+Joining in activities or just escaping to the peace and quiet.
 There is everything you could think of to do and it is available all year round.
-I had a great time and can’t wait to go back to do more if you have been to Center Parcs Longleat before let me know what you thought in the comments.
+I had a great time and can’t wait to go back to do more.
+If you have been to Center Parcs Longleat before let me know what you thought in the comments.
 If you are booked to visit another site soon what are you most looking forward to?